MicrosoftDocs/power-pages-docs/power-pages-docs/guidance/how-to-power-bi-embedded.md

 ## Scenario

 You work for a group fitness studio and use Dataverse to track group fitness classes and their attendance.
-The group fitness instructors do not reside on your tenant, as each is treated as a contractor.
-Your website is to be used by these group fitness instructors to login and see a history of their taught classes, their upcoming schedule, and attendee rates.
+The group fitness instructors don't reside on your tenant, as each is treated as a contractor.
+Your website is to be used by these group fitness instructors to log in and see a history of their taught classes, their upcoming schedule, and attendee rates.
 They should only be able to see the classes that they themselves have taught though, and not everyone's.

 The instructors are represented by **Contact** records in Dataverse.
-When accessing the Power Pages website, they will be doing so as their **Contact** record.
+When accessing the Power Pages website, they'll be doing so as their **Contact** record.
 The data that they need to see in the website comes from our custom **Classes** table.
-The Classes table has a N\*:1 relationship to Contact, as the Classes form has a lookup field named **Instructor**, which is for the Contact table.
+The Classes table has a N\*:1 relationship to a contact, as the classes form has a lookup field named **Instructor**, which is for the contact table.

 :::image type="content" source="media/powerbiembedded/class_record.png" alt-text="A record of a class in Dataverse.":::

-To get RLS to work for Power Pages users (Contacts), there needs to be that direct relationship between the Contact and the table you are reporting against.
+To get RLS to work for Power Pages users (Contacts), there needs to be that direct relationship between the Contact, and the table you're reporting against.
 Below is the data model of this scenario:

 :::image type="content" source="media/powerbiembedded/contact-relationship.png" alt-text="Contact relationship to classes table.":::